-Unless the context otherwise requires, the terms "Company", "we", "our" and "us" and other similar terms mean MGIC Investment Corporation and its consolidated subsidiaries, and references to "MGIC" and to "Mortgage Guaranty Insurance Corporation" mean our primary insurance subsidiary, Mortgage Guaranty Insurance Corporation.
-Credit-Based Asset Servicing and Securitization LLC ("C-BASS") and our other less than majority-owned joint ventures are not consolidated with us for financial reporting purposes, are not our subsidiaries and are not included in the terms "we", "our" and "us" and other similar terms.
-The description of our business in this prospectus generally does not apply to our international operations which began in 2007, were conducted only in Australia (we are not currently writing any new insurance in Australia), and are immaterial.
+Unless the context otherwise requires, the terms "Company", "we", "our" and "us" and other similar terms mean MGIC Investment Corporation and its consolidated subsidiaries.
+References to "MGIC" means Mortgage Guaranty Insurance Corporation, and references to "MIC" mean MGIC Indemnity Corporation.
+MGIC and MIC are our primary insurance subsidiaries.
+The description of our business in this prospectus generally does not apply to our Australian operations which have historically been immaterial.